Tours to Iceland

 No visa is needed for British citizens to enter Iceland.
 A standard 10 year British passport is required for all holidays, which must be valid for at least 6 months beyond your planned date of return travel.

 Flights from London to Reykjavik take approximately two hours and 50 minutes.

-This cultural landmark’s design takes inspiration from Iceland’s basalt columns, albeit replacing rocks with the glass panels which make up the building’s façade.
-It regularly hosts music festivals such as Iceland Airwaves, Dark Music Days and Reykjavik Jazz Festival, as well as doubling up as a conference centre.
-Guided tours are available, or you can always stop by the restaurants for a cocktail or a meal, or get some souvenirs from the gift shop.Akureyri
+Harpa concert hall is another must-see.
+This cultural landmark’s design takes inspiration from Iceland’s basalt columns, replacing rocks with the glass panels which make up the building’s façade.
+Guided tours are available, or you can always stop by the restaurants for a cocktail or a meal.

-You can’t go on an Iceland holiday and not witness the wrath of one of its geysers.
-This particular geyser is arguably one of the world’s most famous, although earthquakes in the late 20th century eventually rendered it dormant.
+You can’t go on a holiday to Iceland and not witness the wrath of one of its geysers.
+The Great Geysir is arguably one of the world’s most famous, although earthquakes in the late 20th century eventually rendered it dormant.
 Nonetheless, it’s an emblematic example of Icelandic nature at its finest.
-Nearby, you’ll see the active Strokkur geyser, which erupts to a height of 10–20 metres every eight minutes or so.
+Nearby, you’ll see the active Strokkur geyser, which erupts to a height of 10-20 metres every eight minutes or so.

 Why choose a Titan Travel tour or cruise?

 Our award-winning collection of holidays covers all seven continents, with carefully planned itineraries ranging from rail journeys and river cruises, to small-group adventures and trips exclusively for solo travellers

 Our promise that we will ensure your holiday is safe and secure

 VIP Travel Service on every holiday